-Academically his main interest has been Russian CXIX literature.
-He has written studies devoted to modern Russian history, the rise of the Russian novel and what he has called the Russian revolutionary novel.
-At the heart of his interest has been Ivan Turgenev, whose major literary works he has both translated and written about extensively.
+Academically his main interest was Russian CXIX literature.
+He wrote studies devoted to modern Russian history, the rise of the Russian novel and what he called the Russian revolutionary novel.
+At the heart of his interest was Ivan Turgenev, whose major literary works he both translated and wrote about extensively.
 He was employed by MGM to monitor the English translation of Pasternak's Doctor Zhivago for the screenplay - this led him to look closely at the first Russian revolution of 1905.
 That it coincided with, and was partly due to, the defeat of Russia in the Russo-Japanese War of 1904-5, intrigued him, not because it was a defeat, but because it had become an almost forgotten event that threw up a number of issues still relevant to the present day.
 It offered a background to his novel, a trodden path, as it were, to the further aim of trying to create a plausible heroine who might exemplify what could be regarded as true American heroic endeavour, not grandiose, but essentially life-giving.

 His publications include, in the academic field, Studies of Turgenev (OUP, 1960, 1963; Greenwood, 1978), A Short History of Modern Russia (Hodder, London, 1963; Morrow, NY, 1965), The Rise of the Russian Novel (CUP, 1973; reissued 2010), The Russian Revolutionary Novel (CUP, 1982, 1985), Dostoevsky (Haus, London, 2003), Furious Vissarion: Belinskii's Struggle for Literature, Love and Ideas (SSEES, London, 2003).
 His translations from the Russian are Turgenev's Sketches from a Hunter's Album (Penguin Classics, London, 1967; complete ed., 1990), Home of the Gentry (Penguin Classics, London, 1970, many eds.), Rudin (Penguin Classics, London,1975), First Love and other stories (OUP World's Classics, 1989; originally published by the Folio Society, London, 1982), Fathers and Sons (OUP World's Classics, 1991, many eds., now a set book at the Open University), A Month in the Country (OUP World's Classics, 1991); Dostoevsky, An Accidental Family (OUP, World's Classics, 1994).